 Who helps manage my pain?

 Different health professionals help manage pain.
 They will often discuss ways to manage pain at a multidisciplinary team (MDT) meeting.
-If your pain is not well controlled, ask your general practitioner (GP) or palliative care specialist for a referral to a pain medicine specialist who is part of a multidisciplinary pain team.
+If your pain is not well controlled, ask your GP or palliative care specialist for a referral to a pain medicine specialist who is part of a multidisciplinary pain team.

-Health professionals you may see include a surgeon, medical oncologist, pain medicine specialist, anaesthetist, pharmacist, social worker and nurse practitioner, among others.
+Health professionals you may see include a surgeon, medical oncologist, pharmacist, social worker and nurse practitioner, among others.

 Asking your doctor questions about your pain and its treatment will help you make an informed choice.
 You may want to include some of these questions in your own list.

 - Is the pain likely to get better or worse?